Skip to main content

 (This post contains affiliate links)

-Purchase a two-three pound trimmed and tied beef tenderloin.
+Purchase a two-to three-pound trimmed and tied beef tenderloin.
 Let the butcher do the work for you.

 Pat the tenderloin dry with a paper towel and sprinkle it generously with salt and pepper before browning.